Quick Summary

 - Amino acid metabolism: Folic acid plays a role in the metabolism of amino acids, the building blocks of proteins.

-- Methylation Processes: Folic acid is involved in methylation, a biochemical process important for cell function2.
+- Methylation Processes: Folic acid is involved in methylation, a biochemical process necessary for cell function2.

 Folic Acid and Hair Growth